Posts

 Image

 What does SCI mean?
-SCI means Spinal cord Injury.
+SCI means Spinal Cord Injury.
 What impact might this have on the spinal column?
-It is important for the nurse to document her findings when an assessment is done.
-Here are some of the problems that may result from SCI: - injuries above C3 may affect breathing Mechanical ventilation may be necessary - C3-C7 will involve some degree of weakness involving shoulders, arms, hands and fingers - T 1-T12 injuries may paraplegia - L1-L5 injuries may affect the thighs, knees, feet and toes For more information, please click on the link: Defining dermatomes
+Here are some of the problems that may result from SCI: - injuries above C3 may affect breathing Mechanical ventilation may be necessary - C3-C7 will involve some degree of weakness involving shoulders, arms, hands and fingers - T 1-T12 injuries may paraplegia - L1-L5 injuries may affect the thighs, knees, feet and toes It is important for the nurse to document her findings when an assessment is done.
+For more information, please click on the link: Defining dermatomes